 The 36 archetypes are divided into four groups of nine, each sitting within one of the quadrants.
 As you move around from one axis to another, say from Risk to Independence, the character of the archetypes shift.
 For instance, although the Maverick sits in the risk quadrant it has a strong independence streak, and is close in character to the Pioneer, who is all about being the first to do something.

-If you have any questions about archetypes or would like help discovering yours, get in touch.
+If you have any questions about archetypes or would like help discovering yours, get in touch with the Free team.